Audi A4: Safety

-The Audi A4 offers many standard safety features, including Bosch ESP 8.0 Electronic Stability Programme (ESP) with anti-lock braking system (ABS), side airbags in the seats, 'sideguard' curtain airbags, and its optional quattro four-wheel drive system.
+The Audi A4 offered several standard safety features, including Bosch ESP 8.0 Electronic Stability Programme (ESP) with anti-lock braking system (ABS), side airbags in the seats, 'sideguard' curtain airbags, and its optional quattro four-wheel drive system.
 It also received the Insurance Institute for Highway Safety (IIHS) "Top Safety Pick For 2007".
 EuroNCAP crash test results from the B6 apply to the B7 model.

-B8 (Typ 8K; 2008)
+B8 (Typ 8K; 2007)

 Audi released the first official pictures of the B8 series A4 in August 2007 and unveiled the car to the public at the September 2007 Frankfurt Motor Show.
 Saloon/sedan and Avant (estate/wagon) models are offered.
 The Avant was unveiled to the public at the March 2008 Geneva Motor Show.
 For North America's destined models, the B8 continued in production for the 2016 model year, while Europe began deliveries on the 2016 B9 model.

 The B8 A4 is built on a variant of the Audi Modular Longitudinal Platform, a platform that is also used in the Audi A5 coupé.
 While prior A4 chassis were limited in wheelbase due to the relationship between the engine, transmission and front axle, the MLP allows for a reduced front overhang, resulting in a greater wheelbase length without the same increase in overall length.
 This effectively redistributes the centre of gravity slightly rearwards, improving handling by better balancing vehicle mass between the front and rear axles.
 The estimated static front:rear weight ratio of the B8 A4 is approximately 55:45, depending on body style and engine.
 The relocation of the steering rack in front of the axle also improves handling over previous A4 platforms.
-Key to the implementation of MLB is the novel mounting of the differential in front of the clutch.
+Key to the implementation of MLP is the novel mounting of the differential in front of the clutch.
 This is achieved by driving the flywheel/clutch remotely by means of a 'top hat' shaped drive plate, between which the differential lay shaft passes, whilst power transmission to the final drive is via an inclined transfer shaft which runs the length of the transmission unit.
 Whilst the platform retains Audi's "overhung" engine mounting position, the front axle is now 152mm further forward than the previous B6/B7 generation platform.
 The transfer shaft, however, has the effect of creating a large "bulge" on one side of the transmission tunnel, which on right-hand drive versions forces the pedals to be badly offset, which has attracted criticism from the British motoring press in particular.